Squeezing codes: robust fluctuation-stabilized memories: Squeezing codes as robust memories

 \ss{Boundary conditions}

 We close this section with some brief comments on the importance of boundary conditions.
 In all but this subsection we work with periodic boundary conditions, and this is the context within which theorem~\ref{thm:robust} was proved.
 In general, changing boundary conditions can significantly change how robust the memory is.
 As an example, consider Toom's rule, which becomes a much poorer memory under open boundary conditions (OBC).\footnote{For spins on the boundary we truncate the majority vote to only those sites within the system, and let the majority $\maj(\{a,b\})$ of two spins be a random choice between $a$ and $b$. } To see this, consider a system initialized in $s_-$ and subjected to weak noise of maximal bias $\eta=1$.
 As soon as the spin at the top-right corner of the lattice is subject to noise, it can never flip back to $-1$.
 After it is flipped, its west and south neighbors also can never return to $-1$ after flipping to $+1$.
 This means that the system will always reach a state with positive magnetization after time $O(L)$, giving $\tmem = O(L)$.
-Since our definition of a robust memory only required that $\tmem$ diverge as $L\ra\infty$, Toom's rule with OBC still counts as a robust memory---but it is a quite poor one.\footnote{Thanks to Charles Stahl for helpful discussions on this point.}
+Since our definition of a robust memory only required that $\tmem$ diverge as $L\ra\infty$, Toom's rule with OBC still counts as a robust memory---but it has a memory time exponentially shorter than with PBC.\footnote{We thank Charles Stahl for helpful discussions on this point.}

 For $\sfT$, the consequences of adopting OBC are similar to Toom's rule.
 In contrast, the squeezing codes $\sfR,\sfF,$ and $\sfM$ are more robust to adopting OBC.
 For these squeezing codes, boundary spins behave in essentially the same way as bulk spins, since there is no boundary site whose truncated interaction is trivial (like the northeast corner in Toom's rule).
 To guarantee a logical bit flip from $s_-$ to $s_+$ under weak noise with $\eta=1$, at least $L$ spins must be flipped, giving the same $\tmem \sim p^L$ scaling as was observed with PBC in the previous subsection.